What those Taylor Swift deepfakes reveal about the future of AI

 What should we call the photorealistic images AI makes?
 Photos?
 And if they’re not photos, what are they? (“Images” is vague.
 The English language can’t keep up with whatever AI is doing… if you have suggestions, let us know.)

-, argues that, no, these are not photos.
+An AI researcher and photographer on Medium, Thomas Smith, argues that, no, these are not photos.
 A photo, he writes, is “a moment of light, captured, fixed, and frozen forever.”
 (The word “photography” literally means “drawing with light.”
 That’s not what AI is doing.)

 Maybe you heard about those explicit AI-generated “photos” of Taylor Swift that were viewed more than 47 million times last month — and prompted X to briefly ban searches for “Taylor Swift.”
 The creator of those deepfakes?
 Probably a stable diffusion model similar to Midjourney 6, which came out in December.
 While the artist known as Midjourney 5 kept getting humans wrong (remember all those messed up hands?), Midjourney 6 makes fake people that don’t actually look fake.
 On Reddit, a prompt engineer did a side-by-side comparison: